arndt-s/spiffe/standards/SPIFFE_Workload_API.md

 #### 6.2.1 FetchJWTSVID

-The `FetchJWTSVID` RPC allows clients to request one or more short-lived JWT-SVIDs for a specific audience.
+The `FetchJWTSVID` RPC allows clients to request one or more short-lived JWT-SVIDs.

-The `JWTSVIDRequest` request message contains a mandatory `audience` field, which MUST contain the value to embed in the audience claim of the returned JWT-SVIDs.
+The `JWTSVIDRequest` request message allows to control key-binding via the `bind_key` field.
+If set to true a private key is returned alongside the JWT-SVID which carry the corresponding public part as confirmation claims inside them. if set to false the returned JWT-SVID does not carry a confirmation claim and no private key is returned.
+The `audience` field allows to specify one or more audience claims of the returned JWT-SVIDs.
 The `spiffe_id` field is optional, and is used to request a JWT-SVID for a specific SPIFFE ID.
 If unspecified, the server MUST return JWT-SVIDs for all identities authorized for the client.

 The `JWTSVIDResponse` response message consists of a mandatory `svids` field, which MUST contain one or more `JWTSVID` messages.

-All fields in the `JWTSVID` message are mandatory, with the exception of the `hint` field.
+All fields in the `JWTSVID` message are mandatory, with the exception of the `hint` and the `key_proof` field.
 When the `hint` field is set (i.e. non-empty), SPIFFE Workload API servers MUST ensure its value is unique amongst the set of returned SVIDs in any given `JWTSVIDResponse` message.
 In the event that a SPIFFE Workload API client encounters more than one `JWTSVID` message with the same `hint` value set, then the first message in the list SHOULD be selected.
+The `key_proof` field in the response MUST be present when `bind_key` in the request is set to true and MUST NOT be present when `bind_key` is set to false.

 If the client is not authorized for any identities, or not authorized for the specific identity requested via the `spiffe_id` field, then the server SHOULD respond with the "PermissionDenied" gRPC status code (see the [Error Codes](SPIFFE_Workload_Endpoint.md#6-error-codes) section in the SPIFFE Workload Endpoint specification for more information).